Understanding Nesterov's Acceleration via Proximal Point Method: Brief background on the proximal point method

-The \emph{proximal point method (PPM)}~\cite{moreau1965proximite,martinet1970regularisation,rockafellar1976monotone} is a fundamental method in optimization which solves the minimization of the cost function $f:\re^d\to \re$ by iteratively solving the subproblem
+The \emph{proximal point method (PPM)}~\citep{moreau1965proximite,martinet1970regularisation,rockafellar1976monotone} is a fundamental method in optimization which solves the minimization of the cost function $f:\re^d\to \re$ by iteratively solving the subproblem

-for a step size $\ee_{t+1}>0$, where the norm is chosen as the $\ell_2$ norm.
-The motivation of the method is clear: we add a quadratic regularization to make the cost function well conditioned for faster optimization\footnote{For instance, when $f$ is nonconvex, the regularization term can make each subproblem \eqref{prox} convex, and even when $f$ is convex, the regularization term will serve to increase the strong convexity parameter, which results in faster optimization. }.
-Nevertheless, solving \eqref{prox} is in general as difficult as solving the original optimization problem, and PPM is largely regarded as a ``conceptual'' guiding principle for accelerating optimization algorithms~\cite{drusvyatskiy2017proximal}.
+for a stepsize $\ee_{t+1}>0$, where the norm is chosen as the $\ell_2$ norm.
+Despite its simplicity, solving \eqref{prox} is in general as difficult as solving the original optimization problem, and PPM is largely regarded as a ``conceptual'' guiding principle for accelerating optimization algorithms~\citep{drusvyatskiy2017proximal}.

-On the other hand, there is another prevalent accelerated method called \emph{Nesterov's accelerated gradient method} (AGM)~\cite{nesterov1983method}.
-In constrast to PPM, AGM is \emph{implementable} and has been applied to a myriad of applications, including sparse linear regression~\cite{beck2009fast}, compressed sensing~\cite{becker2011nesta}, the maximum flow problem~\cite{lee2013new}, and deep neural networks~\cite{sutskever2013importance}.
-Nonetheless, in contrast with the clear motivation of PPM, AGM has an obscure driving principle.
-In particular, original construction of AGM relies on an ingenious yet abstruse technique called \emph{estimate sequence}~\cite[Section 2.2.1]{nesterov2018lectures}, which has motivated researchers to investigate numerous alternative explanations (see Section~\ref{sec:related} for details).

-Recently, Defazio~\cite{defazio2019curved} established an inspiring connection between PPM and AGM.
-The main observation is that for strongly convex costs, one can derive a version of AGM from the primal-dual form of PPM with a tweak of geometry.
-This observation constitutes an important step toward understanding AGM because PPM is not as difficult to understand.
-This inspiring result, nevertheless, leaves open many other important questions.
-Most importantly, \cite{defazio2019curved} lacks \emph{quantitative} explanations as to why AGM achieves the accelerated convergence rates of $O(\nicefrac{1}{T^2})$ for smooth (Definition~\ref{def:ell2}) costs and $O(\exp(\nicefrac{-T}{\sqrt{\kappa}}))$ for smooth and strongly convex (Definition~\ref{def:str}) costs, where $T$ is the number of iterations and $\kappa$ is the condition number of the problem.
-Moreover, it is not clear whether such connection can be made without assuming strong convexity and can be extended to other more general and practical versions of AGM.